esper-io/dev-docs/docs/home/console.md

 Once the desired devices have been moved to the Group, click **Save**.

-You can also create a new group when creating a new Provisioning Template.
+You can also create a new group when creating a new [Provisioning Template](./console.md#provisioning-templates).
 In the Group section on the new template, you can create a group such that any device provisioned using the said template will fall in the newly created and selected group.

 ### Moving Devices Between Groups

 Moving devices from one group to another group requires two steps:

-   First remove the device or devices from the group they are in; this will move them to the Default group.
+   - First remove the device or devices from the group they are in; this will move them to the Default group.
-   Navigate to the destination group and add the devices from the Default group.
+   - Navigate to the destination group and add the devices from the Default group.

 To remove one or more devices from a group, first click **View Details** for that group in the group’s tile:

 ![Groups](./assets/NewConsole/GroupViewDetails.png)

-Then click the ellipses on the left side of the screen and select Remove device.
+Then click the ellipses on the left side of the screen and select **Remove device**.

 ![Groups](./assets/NewConsole/GroupRemoveDevice.png)